 (What did they do to our minds?)

 The main purpose of the Feast of Tabernacles was to program our minds.
-For eight days our whole life was completely structured by those in the top levels of the organization.
+For eight days our whole life was completely structured by those at the top levels of the organization.
 Until the late `60s, services were conducted twice a day, every day, including an evening service beginning at sunset of the first day, and which usually caused families not to get to bed until late–especially if they lingered around and visited after the service.
 In later years there were once a day services, but double services continued for the first and last holy days (“annual Sabbaths” or “high days”), and the weekly Sabbath in between.
 Everyone was expected to show up, unless sick (and many people showed up even when they were sick; i. e., had a cold).

 We were told to “have a good time” while those in charge had lots of activities and volunteer jobs planned for us before, during, or after services.
 Then the leaders told us the rest of our time was “free.”
 However, what we received was: inadequate rest, a flurry of activities, overeating, indulgence in rich foods and a round of activities, while our minds were being bombarded almost constantly with intense experiences and new information daily, giving us a religious high.
 These are all techniques of mind control.